If you’re planning a trip to the Balearic Islands and wondering what to wear in Ibiza, this post is for you.

 You might prefer a baseball cap if you’re planning on spending a lot of time hiking or doing watersports.
 Maybe cute trucker caps with breathable mesh backing.

-Otherwise, a wide-brim straw hat or Panama hat is ideal for the beach or pool as it offers extra protection to the back of your neck.
+Otherwise, a wide-brim straw hat is ideal for the beach or pool as it offers extra protection to the back of your neck.

 Enjoying the good weather and warm waters of Ibiza are a must.